Abhiram-J/HealthCare-Guide/README.md

 # Healthcare-Guide
 Hi guys, <br/>
-We have made a website which is a one stop destination for health problems related to COVID-19.<br/>
+This website is a one stop destination for information about COVID-19.<br/>
 Hope this website helps you.